 •Needs careful management to avoid students opting to do another group’s work or seeing it as easier/more desirable than their own

 •Assessment can be harder for the teacher

 Where to start?

-•Knowing your students – subject assessment data, reading ages, CATS scores etc
+- Knowing your students – subject assessment data, reading ages, prior attainment data etc

 Is there anything you’ve done that you’d like to add – if so I’d love to receive your feedback.